In this post, our Roundup lawyers will give you:

 RoundUp Litigation in 2025

-Not too long ago, Roundup was the most popular weedkiller in the world, used by homeowners and professional farmers.
+Not too long ago, Roundup was the most widely used weed killer in the world, employed by both homeowners and professional farmers.
 But then, many scientific studies started suggesting that prolonged exposure to glyphosate (the active ingredient in Roundup) might cause non-Hodgkin’s lymphoma and other cancers.
 These studies led specific international health organizations to add glyphosate to their list of possible human carcinogens, sparking a rapid downward spiral for Roundup.

 The identification of glyphosate as a possible carcinogen led to a wave of Roundup lawsuits by plaintiffs claiming that their use of Roundup caused them to develop lymphoma (and other diseases).
 Eventually, every Roundup lawsuit in federal courts was consolidated into a new mass tort MDL in the Northern District of California.
 The Roundup MDL gradually grew to over 100,000 cases, with thousands of additional Roundup cases pending in state courts in California.